-Redis Enterprise Software (RS) works with any standard Redis client.
-Use your existing Redis client and code, as they work directly against a RS cluster.
-You point your existing standard Redis client and code connection string at the RS cluster, then scale on the RS cluster as you need.
+If you’re already using open-source Redis, you can use existing Redis client and code, as they work directly against a Redis Software cluster.
+Simply point your existing standard Redis client and code connection string to the new cluster and then scale as needed.

 The number of databases is unlimited.
-The limiting factor is the available memory in the cluster, and the number of shards in the subscription.
+The limiting factors are the available memory in the cluster and the number of shards in the subscription.

 Note that the impact of the specific database configuration on the number of shards it consumes.
 For example:

 Enabling database replication, without enabling database clustering, creates two shards: a primary (also called a master) shard and a replica shard.